microsoft/vscode-iot-workbench/docs/esp32/esp32-state.md

 >![change board](media/esp32-get-started/change-board.png)

-## Monitor Wifi information in Browser
+## Monitor WiFi information in Browser

 1. Open `web\index.html` in browser.
 2. Input the Function App name you write down.
 3. Click connect button.
-4. You should see wifi information in a few seconds.
+4. You should see wiFi information in a few seconds.
 ![web page](media/esp32-state/esp32-state-function-app-name.png)

-## Restart Esp32 Device
+## Restart ESP32 Device

 Click Restart button on the web page.
 You may need to wait for a while to see 'Restarting'.
 ![devkit state](media/esp32-state/esp32-state.gif)